JoshuaEbenezer/cwgan/README.md

 Implementation of the paper: Single Image Haze Removal Using Conditional Wasserstein Generative Adversarial Networks.

-The arxiv link for this paper is: https://arxiv.org/abs/1903.00395.
-Please cite the arxiv link if you use this work.
+Please cite the following work if you use this code:

-Update: This work has been accepted for presentation at EUSIPCO 2019.
-The full citation to the conference proceedings will be provided soon.
+Single Image Haze Removal Using Conditional Wasserstein Generative Adversarial Networks J.P.
+Ebenezer, B. Das, S. Mukhopadhyay
+2019 27th European Signal Processing Conference (EUSIPCO), 1-5

 ## Training a model